Skip to content

 What People Often Overlook

 Many people find the sheer scale of the numbers surprising at first.
 That is largely down to one thing: time.
 The longer the period, the more dramatic the compounding effect becomes.
 It is not just about the amount saved — it is about how early those contributions begin.
 Even a modest daily figure, invested consistently over decades, can accumulate in ways that feel almost counterintuitive.
-This is worth considering when thinking about habits formed in your twenties or thirties.
+This is worth noting when thinking about habits formed in your twenties or thirties.

 Using This Tool Thoughtfully